What does marine phytoplankton taste like?

 Well, we’re biased of course so this one is a no brainer.
 More seriously, it’s worth saying there are several good quality phytoplankton supplements out there, as well as many lower grade ones we wouldn’t touch with a barge pole.
 Steer clear of anything with fillers and bulking agent, or which has been made in a plastic tubed bioreactor.
 Since the cultivation of plankton for the human food chain is a relatively new idea, there actually aren’t that many facilities worldwide which make it.
 So the truth is the vast majority of the supplements in our industry come from just one or two places, just packaged differently.

 Ours is not only completely unique, but we genuinely believe it’s the most high-end, carefully bred and cultivated supplement in the market place.
+It is NOT one you’re going to find elsewhere under a different brand.
 Please try it and let us know if you feel the same.